 - Squeeze and strain the tamarind juice.

-- Take a deep bottomed pan and heat up the tamarind water.
+- Take a deep bottomed pan and heat up coconut oil .

-- Add the cut shallots, green chilies, ginger, garlic, and tomatoes to it.
+- Add the cut shallots, green chilies, ginger, garlic to it

 - Add turmeric, chilly powder, and salt.